Aluminum Cups

 Plastic Bottles and Jugs

 ALL COMMUNITIES can include plastic bottles and jugs in curbside recycling.
-Do not look at the number to determine if it's recyclable.
-Only include items with a neck or an opening smaller than its body, such as food and beverage bottles or jugs, shampoo and soap bottles, laundry detergent and bleach bottles.
+Plastic bottles and jugs include items with a neck or an opening smaller than the body, such as food and beverage bottles or jugs, shampoo, soap, and laundry detergent.
 Empty and rinse, then replace the cap before recycling.

 Plastic Tubs